Automattic/woocommerce-payments/readme.txt

 * Update - Bump minimum supported version of WooCommerce from 5.2 to 5.3.
 * Update - Bump minimum supported version of WordPress from 5.5 to 5.6.
 * Fix - Stop refund process when using an invalid amount
-* Add - Show fee breakup in transaction details timeline.
+* Add - Show fee breakdown in transaction details timeline.

 = 2.7.1 - 2021-07-26 =
 * Fix - Ensure test mode setting value is correctly saved.